KimKaiv/starter-hugo-research-group/content/post/cahm24-season-so-far/index.md

 ---
-title: 'Hurricane Season 2024 Update'
+title: 'Hurricane Season 2024 Summary'
-subtitle: 'Unless fresh data or analysis comes to light, 11 is the final number of hurricanes in the 2024 season and the resolving outcome in [CAHM24](/market/cahm24/).'
+subtitle: 'A total of 11 hurricanes were recorded in the 2024 Atlantic hurricane season, which was the resolving outcome in [CAHM24](/market/cahm24/).'
-summary: "Unless fresh data or analysis comes to light, 11 is the final number of hurricanes in the 2024 season and the resolving outcome in [CAHM24](/market/cahm24/)."
+summary: "A total of 11 hurricanes were recorded in the 2024 Atlantic hurricane season, which was the resolving outcome in  [CAHM24](/market/cahm24/)."
 authors: ["Kim Kaivanto"]
 tags: ["CAHM24", "Kim Kaivanto"]
 categories: []